apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </tr>
 </thead>
 <tbody><tr><td><p>&#34;Mount&#34;</p></td>
-<td><p>AccessMethodMount means that the storage is mounted locally,
+<td><p>AccessMethodMount suggests that the storage is mounted locally
-so that remote files can be accessed just like a local file.</p>
+which allows for remote files to be accessed akin to local ones.</p>
 </td>
 </tr><tr><td><p>&#34;Tool&#34;</p></td>
-<td><p>AccessMethodTool means to access the storage with a command-line tool,
+<td><p>AccessMethodTool indicates the utilization of a command-line
-which helps to transfer files between the storage and local.</p>
+tool for accessing the storage.</p>
 </td>
 </tr></tbody>
 </table>